EternityForest/pavillion/security.md

 The client now knows that nonce goes to a trusted server.
 It sends an info packet signed with the PSK containing the nonce, which functions as the server's challenge.
 This packet also contains the client nonce, which unlike the server's is per-session and doesn't change until the client reboots.

-The info packet also contains the clients counter value, and the server does not accept packets older than this after setup.
+The info packet also contains the clients counter value, and the server does not accept packets older than this after setup, except in the case of uncounted packets, and some limited and side effect free actions that may be taken even on old messages.

 The client sends using a key derived from the PSK and it's nonce, meaning that if there are multiple servers listening on a multicast port, they can use the same key to recieve data.